eric-heiden/pose-estimation/README.md

 ## Configuration

-The system can be configured via its CLI.
+The system can be configured via its command line interface.
 Issue `$ PoseEstimation -h` to get a descriptive overview of all the available CLI parameters (similar to the table below).

 A more comfortable way of setting the parameters is by providing a JSON file.
 The system stores such a file on each run and will read from the same file again to obtain the current settings.
 Configuration parameters are stored in a modular fashion following the system's ensemble of components, e.g. transformation estimators, feature descriptors, etc.